kevdogg/SSH-Certificates/README.md

 Each user is going to generate their individual ssh keypairs.
 This is going to be done via the following:

     ssh-keygen -o -a 100 -t ed25519 -C "<Whatever Comment You Want Here>"

 This is going to produce a private/public keypair:

-  ~/.ssh/id_ed25519
+&emsp;~/.ssh/id_ed25519
-  ~/.ssh/ed_ed25519.pub
+&emsp;~/.ssh/ed_ed25519.pub

-#USER CERTIFICATES STEP #1 - Sign the client's public key
+### **USER CERTIFICATES STEP #1 - Sign the client's public key##

 The user's public key is going to be signed via the following command:

     ssh-keygen -s CA -I <ID> -n <USERNAME> -V +52w KEYFILE.pub

-    -s - This is the SSH CA private key
+&emsp;-s - This is the SSH CA private key
-    -I - Short human readable description of certificate - no spaces (Optional) -n - Username by which you will connect -- usually the user has to have an account on the remote server -V - (Optional) time indicating when certificate will expire KEYFILE.pub - User's public key usually id_ed25519.pub or id_rsa.pub.
+&emsp;-I - Short human readable description of certificate - no spaces (Optional) &emsp;-n - Username by which you will connect -- usually the user has to have an account on the remote server &emsp;-V - (Optional) time indicating when certificate will expire &emsp;KEYFILE.pub - User's public key usually id_ed25519.pub or id_rsa.pub.

  The SSH User Certificate needs to be stored on the client -- usually within ~/.ssh.
-The name of this file will be KEYFILE-cert.pub where KEYFILE is for example id_ed25519/id_rsa/id_dsa/id_ecdsa.
+The name of this file will be ***KEYFILE-cert.pub*** where KEYFILE is for example id_ed25519/id_rsa/id_dsa/id_ecdsa.

   A specific example of using this command is given below: